Labelling

 Labelling in Canada

-Groups in Canada worked hard for many years to get mandatory labelling but could not succeed when confronted by the tremendous political and economic power of the biotech industry, as recently seen in the U.S..
+There is no mandatory labelling in Canada.
 In 2001, a bill for mandatory labelling was defeated (126 to 91) in the House of Commons after an intense grassroots campaign.

 December 21, 2018 – Press Release: Groups Urge Canada to Reject New U.S. Example of GM Food Labelling